stutimisra/EmotionalConversionStarGAN/README.md

 * argparse
 * librosa
 * scikit-learn
-* tensorflow < 2.0
+* tensorflow < 2.0 (just for logging, but in this repo we deleted this functionality to simplify package conflicts)
 * pyworld
 * matplotlib
 * yaml

+If you are running on AWS, you will have to `conda activate pytorch_p37` and `pip install librosa pyworld`.

 **- Clone repository:**
 ```
 git clone https://github.com/glam-imperial/EmotionalConversionStarGAN.git
 cd EmotionalConversionStarGAN
 ```

-**- Download IEMOCAP dataset from https://sail.usc.edu/iemocap/**
+**- Download ESD dataset from https://kunzhou9646.github.io/controllable-evc/**

-# IEMOCAP Preprocessing
-Running the script **run_preprocessing.py** will prepare the IEMOCAP as needed for training the model.
-It assumes that IEMOCAP is already downloaded and is stored in an arbitrary directory <DIR> with this file structure
+Running the script **run_preprocessing.py** will prepare the data as needed for training the model.
+It assumes that ESD is already downloaded and is stored in an arbitrary directory <DIR> with this file structure
 ```
 <DIR>
   |- Session1